josephpford/qa-training/lessons/MQA-careers-in-quality-engineering.md

 ## Introduction

-Quality Engineering is a vast domain, and there are numerous careers in Quality Engineering.
+Quality Engineering is a vast domain, and there are numerous roles available.
 In this lesson we explore some of the more common roles you may perform as a Quality Engineering professional.

 ## Learning Outcomes